Geographic Information Framework Data Standard

 Endorsed by the FGDC in May 2008

-The Geographic Information Framework Data Standard establishes common requirements for data exchange for seven themes of geospatial data that are of critical importance to the National Spatial Data Infrastructure (NSDI), as they are fundamental to many different Geographic Information Systems (GIS) applications.
-These themes are known as NSDI Framework data themes.
-The seven NSDI Framework data themes are:

-The Geographic Information Framework Data Standard specifies a minimal level of data content that data producers, consumers, and vendors are expected to use for the interchange of framework data, including through Web services.
+The Geographic Information Framework Data Standard establishes common requirements for data exchange for seven data themes of geospatial data that are of critical importance to the National Spatial Data Infrastructure (NSDI), as they are fundamental to many different Geographic Information Systems (GIS) applications.
+It specifies a minimal level of data content that data producers, consumers, and vendors are expected to use for the interchange of data for these themes, including through Web services.

-The standard includes a base document and parts that correspond to the NSDI Framework data themes.
-The transportation part consists of a base subpart and subparts that correspond to different modes of transportation: airport facilities; rail; roads; transit; and waterways.
+The standard includes a base document and parts that correspond to following data themes: cadastre, imagery, elevation, geodetic control, government units and administrative and statistical boundaries, water - inland, and transportation.
+The transportation part consists of a base sub-part and sub-parts that correspond to different modes of transportation: airport facilities; rail; roads; transit; and waterways.

-As the Geographic Information Framework Data Content Standard was developed using public funds, the U.S. Government will be free to publish and distribute its contents to the public, as provided through the Freedom of Information Act (FOIA), Part 5 United States Code, Section 552, as amended by Public Law No. 104-231, “Electronic Freedom of Information Act Amendments of 1996”.
+As the Geographic Information Framework Data Content Standard was developed using public funds, the U.S. Government is free to publish and distribute its contents to the public, as provided through the Freedom of Information Act (FOIA), Part 5 United States Code, Section 552, as amended by Public Law No. 104-231, “Electronic Freedom of Information Act Amendments of 1996”.

 Parts of the FGDC-endorsed Geographic Information Framework Data Standard